josePereiro/DataFileNames.jl/README.md

 file = dfname("head", foo, (;A = 1), "png")
 @show file # file = "head [A=1 f=1.00e+00 i=1 s=hi].png"

-# Note that in this example the type is implicitly converted into a key:pair type (a `NamedTuple`) a so it must behave as one.
+# Note that in this example the type is implicitly converted into a key:pair type (a `NamedTuple`) and so it must behave as one.
 file = dfname("head", foo, "not_a_pair", "png")
 # ERROR: LoadError: After the first key:value argument no single value is allowed (except the extension at the end). [...]
 ```